Woman's Belly with hands heart shape around belly button with flower on top

 So, are there any benefits of a massage gun on the stomach?
 Yes, there are a few potential benefits of using a massage gun over your abdomen that are worth considering.

-Although it’s not highly recommended, using a massage gun over your abdomen can help reduce muscle soreness and improve recovery after exercise.
-A low-amplitude massage gun on a low setting is ideal here, and in many cases, we recommend opting for traditional hand massage instead.
+• A low-amplitude massage gun on a low setting is ideal here, and in many cases, we recommend opting for traditional hand massage instead.

 To Help with Digestion

-Many types of massage are used on the abdomen to improve digestion and “passing things along” 1.
-While there’s no research on this idea, if you know that you benefit from traditional massage for digestion, then using a softer massage gun on a low setting could be an easy tool to stimulate the digestive process for some people.
+While there’s no research on this idea, if you know that you benefit from traditional massage for digestion, then using a softer massage gun for stomach, on a low setting, could be an easy tool to stimulate the digestive process for some people.

-There are plenty of stories and videos talking about the benefits of massage guns for weight loss, but can a massage gun help you lose belly fat?
-This is a common question that we get, so it’s important to cover it here.
+There are plenty of stories and videos talking about the benefits of massage guns for weight loss, but can you use a massage gun for belly fat?

-However, massage guns may have indirect uses in your weight loss journey.
-This is because they play an important role in recovery.
 The faster you recover from exercise, the more often you can get quality exercise.
-More exercise means a more active metabolism, which can greatly affect weight loss.
+More exercise means a more active metabolism, which can significantly affect weight loss.

-Massage guns may aid in workout recovery but do not directly target belly fat for weight loss.
+Massage guns may aid in workout recovery, but do not directly target belly fat for weight loss.

 When Not to Use a Massage Gun on Stomach or Abdomen

-Pregnancy
+During Pregnancy

 a pregnant woman holding with her hands her tummy